klwrq9409/BKMR-MHMC/README.md

         pip install numpyro

 ## Reproducing the simulation results
 Use the scripts in the scripts/Simulation folder to reproduce results in the paper.
+Note that only N=500 was included, for N=1000 and N=2000, simplyly replace the N.